-Our day begins as we are collected by our Highlands Chauffeured Hire Car service.
-Hooray!
-It’s a fancy booze-bus!
-We are headed to Canyonleigh, to a boutique vineyard called Far Ago Hill, the location of our harvest celebrations and where our Harvest Feast host, Amanda, awaits our arrival with free-flowing Pinot Gris and platters of delectable hors d'oeuvres.
+Our day begins as we are collected by a private car and off we head to Canyonleigh, and a boutique vineyard called Far Ago Hill, the location of our harvest celebrations and where our Wine Harvest Feast host, Amanda, awaits our arrival with free-flowing Pinot Gris and platters of delectable hors d'oeuvres.

-As our glasses become empty and the sun signals midday, Amanda leads us along a winding track, down towards the rows and rows of lush green vines we have been admiring from above.
+As our glasses become empty and the sun signals midday, our host leads us along a winding track, down towards the rows and rows of lush green vines we have been admiring from above.
 In front of us, suspended between vines, is a big, old timber door.
 Just chillin’ like a villain amongst the grapes.
-Right here is when we have our first of many, Alice in Wonderland moments.
+Right here is when we have our first of many Alice in Wonderland moments.

 We choose our seats and, for the next three hours, enjoy dish after dish, wine after wine of absolutely impeccable quality.
 The ‘long lunch’ setting allows us to pass shared platters up and down the table.
 Cheeses and cured meats.
 Scrumptious salads and the freshest seafood.
 Crusty breads and mouth-watering mains.
 Fruits and desserts.
 And wine.
 Much delicious wine.
 Live music playing.
 Sun shining.
 Lively conversation and raucous laughter surrounds us.